Interview with PanIQ Room’s Joe Flores

 Do you know how many PanIQ Room projects you’ve worked on by now?

-I’ve worked on 16 projects, including MagIQ Room [sister company of PanIQ Room] and Two Bit Circus [an ex-franchise partner of PanIQ in Downtown LA] buildouts.
+I’ve worked on 16 projects, including MagIQ Room [sister company of PanIQ Room] and Two Bit Circus [a franchise partner of PanIQ in Downtown LA] buildouts.

 Which was your favorite project?
 Which is your favorite theme?